 Collaborative Seed Grants

-The AMREP Collaborative Seed Grants intend to assist in funding innovative research and foster lasting collaborations between institutions.
+The Alfred Research Alliance (A+) Collaborative Seed Grants intend to assist in funding innovative research and foster lasting collaborations between institutions.
 Applicants should focus on explaining how the research is innovative, why the collaboration is novel, and outline how the respective researchers have the requisite skills to undertake the research.
-As a result, the AMREP Collaborative Seed Grants review criteria rewards appropriate skill level over track records, and genuine collaboration potential over convenient partnerships.
+As a result, the A+ Collaborative Seed Grants review criteria rewards appropriate skill level over track records, and genuine collaboration potential over convenient partnerships.

 - Peer review